SwissTonyStark/GameMindsDT/d4rl_pybullet_dt/README.md

 ### Environment 4: Ant Pybullet-v0
 #### Hypotesis
-The Ant Pybullet was by far the most challenging of the tasks available in the Pybullet environment, so we keep it as the last one in order to ensure the progress over the rest of them.
-Unfortunately, the bad results obtained by our agent in the Halfcheetah environment left us a bad feeling that the agent will not perform better in the Ant Environtment.
-Even, though we've attempted several runs with different hyperparameteres (based on the feedback gathered from previous environments), but as expected the results we're not the best so we quickly dismiss this environtment for this project.
+The Ant Pybullet task was by far the most challenging of the tasks available in the Pybullet environment, so we kept it as the last one in order to ensure progress over the rest of them.
+Unfortunately, the poor results obtained by our agent in the Halfcheetah environment left us with a feeling that the agent would not perform better in the Ant Environment.
+Even though we attempted several runs with different hyperparameters (based on the feedback gathered from previous environments), but as expected, the results were not the best so we quickly dismissed this environment for this project.

 Here a quick overview of the observations and actions space dimensions: